 If «Customer Name» fails to satisfy the RSO Test per section 5.7.2.4, and is not deemed by BPA to have satisfied the RSO Test pursuant to section 5.7.2.5 for any month, then a penalty charge shall be assessed as follows for that month:

-(1) The penalty charge shall be equal to «Customer Name»’s under-delivered amount for such month multiplied by the UAI Charge for energy for each such month.
+(1) The penalty charge shall be equal to «Customer Name»’s under-delivered amount for such month multiplied by the Unauthorized Increase Charge or its successor, as established in the Wholesale Power Rate Schedules and GRSPs for energy for each such month.

 (2) The under-delivered amount for such month is equal to the lesser of the amount «Customer Name»’s monthly Slice-to-Load Delivery is less than: (1) «Customer Name»’s RSO for the month, or (2) if section 5.6.2.4(2) is applicable, then 92.5 percent of «Customer Name»’s ASOE for the month.